stephen-fox/brkit/README.md

 suffix `OrExit` to indicate this behavior.

 The following subsections outline the various sub-packages and their usage.
-Please refer to the GoDoc documentation for detailed explanations and usage examples.
+Please refer to the Go doc documentation for detailed explanations and usage examples.

 #### `bstruct`